 I was finding that the biggest time suck for me is keeping up with all the Facebook Groups I’m a member of.

-(I wrote last week about the steps I’ve taken to reduce the Facebook Group time suck if you want to check that out.)
+Related reading: The steps I’ve taken to reduce the Facebook Group time suck

 I’ve even created a spreadsheet to help me plan what I will share in each Facebook Group every week to make the most of promotional opportunities (without wasting a ton of time or spamming the Groups!).

 I like to share so you can grab your own copy below…